-A clinical trial is underway to study the effectiveness of a DNA (deoxyribonucleic acid) vaccine that may boost the immune system’s ability to clear the virus.
+A clinical trial is underway to study the safety and effectiveness of a DNA (deoxyribonucleic acid) vaccine that may boost the immune system’s ability to clear the virus.

-Previously, a combination of ribavirin and interferon was used to treat chronic hepatitis C.
+Previously, a combination of ribavirin and pegylated interferon was used to treat chronic hepatitis C.

-Rather than just directly attacking the virus, these two medications also worked by enhancing the activity of your immune system.
+Rather than just directly attacking the virus, these two medications also worked by enhancing the activity of the person’s immune system.
 The immune system would then try to kill the virus.

 The goal of this treatment was to rid your body of the virus.
 These medications had a variable cure rate and could have significant side effects.

-However, since 2011, the Food and Drug Administration has approved many antivirals that attack hepatitis C more directly.
+However, since 2011, the FDA has approved many antivirals that attack hepatitis C more directly.

 These drugs have much better success rates and seem to be better tolerated than older treatments.

-Some of the most recommended current treatments for different genotypes of hepatitis C include:
+Current, recommended antiviral treatments for different genotypes of hepatitis C include: